craftvscruft/mender.ai/blog/2023-09-24-llms-cant-code.md

 This is very common issue right now, and seems somewhat inevitable.
 Maybe this'll help.

-## 1. Practical Answer
+## A Practical Answer

 I think of it like using Stack Overflow.
-There is a category of isolated problems that I've learned SO will help me more more than waste my time, and it's awesome at those.
+There is a category of isolated problems that I've learned Stack Overflow will help me more more than waste my time, and it's awesome at those.
 It helps even though we can't trust that copying the answer directly into the context.
 It might not be correct, even compile, or be licensed to allow use.

 But we understand the provenance of the solution is dubious and it still helps us reach a solution faster, getting past stumbling blocks.
 When I've used LLMs (Large Language Models) like ChatGPT successfully during coding, it's a similar process.